KirylKovaliov/resizer/readme.md

 ## Configuration Reference

-The following is a basic, typical configuration, V3+.
-[Click here](http://www.imageresizing.net/docs/2to3/configuration) to see a configuration example that mimics the V2 defaults.
+The following is a basic, typical configuration of v4.

 ```xml
   <?xml version="1.0" encoding="utf-8" ?>